i-like-retro/windows-nt-4/README.md

 * [WinRAR 3.93](CD/SOFTWARE/COMPRESS/WRAR393.EXE) `2010-03-15`: trial
 version of the popular commercial compression tool.
-This is the latest version that works under Windows NT 4.
-NOTE: due to its age it doesn't support RAR4 archives.
+This is the latest version that works under Windows NT 4. **NOTE**: due to its age it doesn't support RAR4 archives.

 Drivers
 -------

 * [USB 1.x driver](CD/SOFTWARE/DRIVERS/R62200.EXE): set of USB drivers,
 developed by Inside Out Networks and provided by DELL for its computers.
-Also works with other computers as well.
-NOTE: installer claims that the driver does not support multiprocessor systems.
+Also works with other computers as well. **NOTE**: installer claims that the driver does not support multiprocessor systems.

+* [CardWare 6.0](CD/SOFTWARE/DRIVERS/CARDWARE): total software solution for PC Cards and PCMCIA for Windows NT.

 Multimedia
 ----------